minh-tech/keylogger-MinhTech/README.md

 - keylogger_admin.py - It requires administrator rights, it will insert a value into registry system.
 It is hard to detect, but you should be cautious about using it.
 Using it improperly can damage the target's system.

-- keylogger_bypass_uac.py - It requires administrator rights, but it pypasses the User Account Control (UAC) to get admin rights without user's consensus.
-It will insert a value into registry system.
-It is hard to detect, but you should be cautious about using it.
+- keylogger_bypass_uac.py - It requires administrator rights, but it bypasses the User Account Control (UAC) to get admin rights without user's consensus.
+It will then insert a value into registry system.
+It is very hard to detect, but you should be cautious about using it.
 Using it improperly can damage the target's system.

 Recommend: you should have some knowledge about python in order to use properly.
-Python 3.6.6, Windows 10
+Python 3.7, Windows 10

 Check my project Wiki for more details.